Skip to main content

 Marley's Evolution: From Local Icon to Global Superstar

-"Turn the Lights Down Low" is part of Marley's influential Exodus album.
-This album came out when Marley was deepening his craft beyond just entertainment.
-The song shows his journey from being a local star to becoming an international icon.
+"Turn the Lights Down Low" is on Marley's well-known Exodus album.
+This album was out when Marley took his work to a new level.
+The song gives a feel of his move from a local star to a worldwide name.

 Musical Elements: Reggae's Signature Sound with a Romantic Twist